6 Ways to Improve Your B2B Sales Prospecting Strategy

 - Lead Scoring

 - Sales Performance

 For a complete list of our favorite tools, take a look at our Essential B2B Sales Stack.

 6. Switch it Up

 Don’t be afraid to get creative and try different B2B prospecting techniques.
 What works to find and convert one prospect might not work the next time you try it.
 Try different methods, measure your results, and improve your strategy.

-B2B Sales Prospecting Process: Key Takeaways
+B2B Sales Prospecting Strategy: Key Takeaways

-For more ways to improve your sales prospecting efforts, contact ZoomInfo today.
+For more ways to improve your prospecting efforts, contact ZoomInfo today.
 We offer the leading sales technology fueled by a world-class contact database to make every aspect of selling more efficient.